shivansh/dotfiles/README.md

 Your current configuration files (_refer next section_) will be backed up and can be referenced later by `*.backup`.

 ### Custom installation
-For cherry-picking, update the list `rc_list` in `env-setup.sh` with all the configuration files that are required.
+For cherry-picking, update the list `rc_list` in `env-setup` with all the configuration files that are required.

 ## ToDo
 * ~~**Vim:** Fix key-bindings `<Ctrl-arrow>` in normal mode.~~ [ff6624de](https://github.com/shivrai/dotfiles/commit/ff6624debacbb7cd1b467f74f1c534c616164df9)